Create patches to simplify solution updates

 You can’t install a patch unless the unique name and major/minor version number of the parent solution, as identified by

-ParentSolutionId, match those of the parent solution installed in the target organization.
+ParentSolutionId, do not match those of the parent solution installed in the target organization.

 A patch version must have the same major and minor number, but a higher build and release number, than the parent solution version number.
 The display name can be different.